-By the time she was twelve, Satinder Kaur had lived on three continents (Asia, Europe and America).
-Adapting to the constantly changing cultures was challenging, but she had one constant in her life – Bollywood cinema.
-This love for film sustained her on her arduous journey toward becoming a filmmaker.
-Her many obstacles included (but were not limited to)—loving Indian parents who forbade her from being a filmmaker, cost of college tuition where she could pursue this forbidden field of study, and the utter lack of knowledge on how one actually becomes a filmmaker since she had never met a real life director before.
-So naturally she did the only reasonable thing to do; She enlisted in the United States Army.
-Where else could she get those elusive abs of steel while earning money for college?
+By the time she was twelve, Sati had lived on three continents (Asia, Europe and America).
+Adapting to the constantly changing cultures was challenging, but she had one constant in her life – movies!
+After high school, when her loving parents forbade her from becoming a filmmaker, and the cost of college tuition seemed insurmountable, she did the only reasonable thing to do – she enlisted in the United States Army.

 Some of her accomplishments include:

--Her short film Blood and Glory is set to premiere at Tribeca Film Festival 2020.
+-Her short film Blood and Glory premiered at Tribeca.

 -Invited to shadow director David Geddes on his episode of CW Network show DC’s Legends of Tomorrow.